Medically reviewed by Drugs.com. Last updated on May 1, 2023.

 is a legal document that explains the tests, treatments, or procedures that your child may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your child's medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done to your child.
 Make sure all of your questions are answered.

-Your baby may need extra oxygen if his blood oxygen level is lower than it should be.
-He may get oxygen through a mask placed over his nose and mouth or through small tubes placed in his nostrils.
+Your baby may need extra oxygen if his or her blood oxygen level is lower than it should be.
+He or she may get oxygen through a mask placed over his or her nose and mouth or through small tubes placed in his or her nostrils.
 Ask your baby's healthcare provider before you take off the mask or oxygen tubing.

 Your baby's heart rate and breathing will be continually monitored.
-He may need to go home with a monitor.
+He or she may need to go home with a monitor.

 Your baby may need any of the following tests: